ElayHadad/TriggerIdleState/README.md

   3. Reopen the application
   4. Press start and it will trigger the IDLE state whenever your PC hits the set RAM usage percentage

-Please note that right now the application is in alpha state!
+Please note that right now the application is in beta state!
 It was written mostly to serve others who want to use the code and apply the idea in a better way.